Deftu/Gradle-Toolkit/README.md

 - `official-like` to use the most similar mappings to the official ones (MCP for legacy Forge/Fabric, official for 1.16+)
 - Alternatively you can outright provide your own dependency notation.

-There are also mapping flavors which you can choose from.
+There are also mapping flavors which you can choose from using `dgt.loom.mappings.flavor`.
 At the moment, the only supported flavor is `parchment`, which is available for official mappings.
 When used, the `parchment` flavor will only apply to Minecraft versions which support official mappings (1.16.5+).

 ### Minecraft Releases plugin
 The `dev.deftu.gradle.tools.minecraft.releases` plugin will automatically configure your project to publish to both CurseForge and Modrinth, and has maximal configuration options.
 It's easiest to check the `ReleasingExtension` class for all the properties.